 One of Susan’s best pandemic button sorting finds is a box containing approximately fifty egg-shell thin glass ovals hand-painted with delightful spring wildflowers.
 Susan originally bought these from an antique store in the Czech Republic and is excited to feature them in a limited edition this summer.

 There are also boxes upon boxes of beads, mostly sorted by color.
-There are new beads (only a few years old) and vintage beads (most dating from between 1930 and 1960).
+There are new beads (only a few years old) and vintage beads (most dating between 1930 and 1960).
 Some of the beads were new when Susan purchased them over thirty years ago and have since become vintage in our studio (just like many of us).

 Susan says, "I love being surrounded by a lot of texture and color.
 I've been obsessed with and daydreamed about gorgeous designs since I was a child.
 I remember the calicos in the flower garden quilt made by my great-grandmother that was on my childhood bed and the art deco florals in my mother's college gowns that I used for dress-up play."

-At Grandmother’s Buttons, we love using historic props in our craft show booths, wholesale catalogs, and social media and website images because we’re inspired by historic design style.
-So our studio collection also includes items like books, mirrors, ribbons, boxes, frames, and plates.
+At Grandmother's Buttons, we love using historic props in our craft show booths, wholesale catalogs, and social media and website images because we're inspired by historical design style.
+So our studio collection also includes books, mirrors, ribbons, boxes, frames, and plates.

 It's a bonanza or a torment depending on your tolerance for clutter.
 Either way, the collection inspires inventiveness and originality and might be the secret sauce behind Grandmother's Button's success.